Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Application to the Spatial Population data

-where $c_k>0$ controls the magnitude of deviation along the $k$th factor direction.
-In our analysis, we set $c_k$ to the standard deviation of the estimated factor loadings across the $M$ locations multiplied by two.
-These two representative distributions illustrate how population compositions vary across locations with positive versus negative loadings.
+where $c_k>0$ controls the magnitude of deviation along the $k$th factor direction, and we transform them into categorical distributions with the inverse embedding $\mathcal{E}_T^{-1}$.
+In our analysis, we set $c_k$ to twice the standard deviation of the estimated factor loadings over the $M$ areas.
+If the $K^*$ factor distributions have similar structures with small visible differences, it is also effective to compute the difference between each factor distribution and the average observed distribution, which we calculate by the empirical mean of the observed proportions cell-wise.

-The resulting typical distributions along with the estimated factor loadings are shown in Figure~\ref{fig: estimated factors (application)}, and we can see that the dominant structure of the data is primarily captured by the first two factors.
-For instance, distributions associated with positive loadings in the first factor ($k=1$) place higher probability mass on males aged 20--40, a demographic strongly associated with full-time employment.
-The corresponding loading map aligns well with geographic characteristics of Tokyo: locations with positive loadings (red regions) include major business districts and transportation hubs such as Tokyo Station and Shinagawa Station.
-The result for the second factor is also well interpretable: the typical distribution with negative loadings mainly consists of younger age groups (20--30), and the locations with negative loadings (blue regions) cover major commercial and entertainment areas, including Shibuya and Shinjuku.
+The estimated factor distributions are shown in Figure~\ref{fig: estimated factor distributions (application)}.
+It is seen that they exhibit various characteristics.
+For instance, compared to the average of the observed distributions, the first factor ($k=1$) exhibits lower probabilities especially for males in the age group 20--40, and higher probabilities for teenagers and females older than 60 years.
+Hence, a negative loading for the first factor places higher probabilities for males in their 20s to 40s, a demographic strongly associated with full-time employment.
+Conversely, a positive loading places higher probabilities for young people and older females.
+The results for the following factors ($k=2,3,4$) are also well interpretable because distributions with a positive loading for this factor increases the proportions of specific gender and/or age groups.
+The positive loadings are strongly associated with females in the age group 20--40 for $k=2$, young males and females aged 15--29 for $k=3$, and females in their 20s to 50s for $k=4$.